pip-services/pip-services-docs/content/en/python/components/auth/default_credential_store_factory.md

 ### Description

-The DefaultCredentialStoreFactory class is used to create Creates [ICredentialStore](../icredentialStore) components based on their descriptors.
+The DefaultCredentialStoreFactory class is used to create [ICredentialStore](../icredentialStore) components based on their descriptors.

 ### Constructors
 Create a new instance of the factory.